 The average stay in Madrid is just over two days which barely scratches the surface of what you can see and do in this city.

-Scroll to the bottom of this article for a map of what to see & do in Madrid
+Scroll to the bottom of this article for a map of things to do in Madrid

 1. Museums in Madrid

-Madrid is the home of some of the biggest and most important museums in Spain, and in Europe.
+Madrid is home to some of the biggest and most important museums in Spain, and in Europe.

-Unlike other museums in Europe which tend to have a broader-spectrum when it comes to their content, the two biggest museums in Madrid, the Prado and the Reina Sofia, are dedicated to a specific time period and group of artists.
+Unlike other museums in Europe that tend to have a broader spectrum when it comes to their content, the two biggest museums in Madrid, the Prado and the Reina Sofia, are dedicated to a specific time period and group of artists.

 Filling the gap between the two time periods covered in the Prado and the Reina Sofia is the Thyssen which houses art from the 13th to the 20th century, by artists from around the world.
 It also happens to be free on Mondays from 12-4pm, saving you €12.